gernotstarke/cirQlizr/README.md

   or 0.2*&#960; in radians)
 * Line
   * corresponds to a Pair of Digits.
-  * Start and end of the line are digiNodes
+  * Start and end of the line are connectionNodes

 ### Working With Angles
 Although it seems easier to treat a Segment as a 36 *degree* unit,